AndQuizi/MVC5-BlogEngine/README.md

 A blogging engine developed with ASP.NET MVC 5

 ##Project URL: http://andquizi.azurewebsites.net/
 *Note: the project URL above is on an Azure free trial account.
-Once the trial exipres the link will no longer work.*
+Once the trial expires the link will no longer work.*

 #What is this?
 - A simple project I am continually developing in my spare time to improve my skills with MVC 5